Janseuwu/CLI-ChatGPT/README.md

 ```

 ## TODO
-- Fix: First message in a new session is always `null`
 - Fix: Ignore symlink creation if it already exists
 - Rewrite a bit so it's more effecient, currently doing a lot of unnecessary steps.
 - Have the API type out each word instead of dumping the answer.